 - Incidental Marketing – Taking a small incidental element of your business and marketing it (eg Apple)

 - Useful Marketing – Creating content that has value and using it for marketing (like Cooler Insights?)

 Like any good business book, Rohit gave lots of examples and case studies.
 While some like Apple, Google and Virgin Airlines were quite done to death, others like Stacy’s Sidewalk Pita Cart, Sister Hazel, Innocent Drinks and Timbuk2 were rather refreshing.

 Presented in a clear and active tone of voice (sans buzzwords), the book was easily read and understood.
-What I especially like about Rohit is how he suggests that not everything can be solved by a blog, facebook account, tweet, or Youtube video.
+What I especially like about Rohit is how he suggests that not everything can be solved by a blog, Facebook account, Tweet, or Youtube video.

-Many of the approaches and examples detailed in the book have nothing to do with social media, which is presented more as a means rather than an end.
+Many of the approaches and examples detailed in the book have nothing to do with social media.
+In fact, social media is presented more as a means rather than an end.